remix-run/react-router/docs/api/components/RouteHandler.md

 Called when an active route is being transitioned out giving you an opportunity to abort the transition.
-The `component` is the current component, you'll probably need it to check its state to decide if you want to allow the transition.
+The `component` is the current component, you'll probably need it to check its state to decide if you want to allow the transition (like form fields).

 See also: [transition](/docs/api/misc/transition.md)